Help! I finished the application but forgot where to send my CV and work sample!

 Nope, sorry.
 You can only submit once so make sure it is correct before hitting the submit button!
 You are able to toggle back and forth between questions, with your information saved.
 Once you hit submit, the application cannot be reopened/changed.

 How many fellows are chosen in each fellowship cohort?

-Can I apply for the UC Berkeley/UH Mānoa faculty fellowship if I am a lecturer at either of these universities?
+Can I apply for the UH Mānoa faculty fellowship if I am a lecturer at this university?

 YES!
-These slots are now open beyond the traditional ladder faculty rank, and available to those holding a lectureship position.
+This slot is open for UH beyond the traditional ladder faculty rank, and available to those holding a lectureship position.
 However, if you are a student teaching in a graduate/PhD program, you must apply in the graduate student category.

 Can I apply in more than one category (like grad student and community applicant)?

 No. Applicants must choose only one category/application type.